dieterlab969/kenfinly-api/replit.md

 Kenfinly is a personal finance application built to help users understand, track, and improve their financial health.
 The application provides expense and income tracking with multi-account and multi-currency support, budget planning, analytics dashboards, goal-oriented savings plans, and smart notifications for spending insights.

-The backend is powered by Laravel 12 (PHP 8.2+) providing a REST API, with a frontend built using Vite, Tailwind CSS 4.0, and basic JavaScript.
+The backend is powered by Laravel 12 (PHP 8.2+) providing a REST API, with a frontend built using Vite, Tailwind CSS 4.0, and React 19.2.
 The application is designed to be deployed with Docker support via Laravel Sail and includes comprehensive development tooling for code quality and testing.

+# Recent Changes

+## Financial Dashboard Implementation (November 6, 2025)

+**Status**: Completed

+Implemented a comprehensive financial dashboard with the following features:

+### Backend API Endpoints
+- **TransactionController**: Full CRUD operations for transactions with balance updates, receipt upload support, and dashboard data aggregation
+- **AccountController**: Account management with transaction count tracking
+- **CategoryController**: Category listing with hierarchical support (parent-child relationships)
+- **Dashboard Endpoint**: `/api/dashboard` - Returns monthly summary, 7-day expense chart data, recent transactions, and account balances

+### Frontend Components
+- **Dashboard Page**:
+  - Total balance display with all accounts aggregated
+  - Monthly summary cards showing income and expenses with color-coded indicators
+  - Interactive 7-day expense bar chart using Recharts
+  - Recent transactions list (6 most recent) with category icons and formatted amounts
+  - Floating action button (FAB) for quick transaction entry
+- **AddTransactionModal**:
+  - Toggle between Expense and Income types
+  - Category selection with emoji icons
+  - Account selection
+  - Optional receipt upload with image preview
+  - Date selection and notes field
+  - Form validation with error handling

+### Database Seeders
+- **CategorySeeder**: Pre-populated categories with icons and colors for both expenses (Food/Drinks, Shopping, Transportation, Entertainment, Home, Family, Health/Sport, Pets, Other) and income (Salary, Business, Other)
+- **AccountSeeder**: Default accounts for test users (Cash, Bank Account, Credit Card with realistic balances)

+### UI/UX Features
+- Blue gradient theme matching design reference
+- Responsive layout optimized for mobile and desktop
+- Real-time balance updates after transaction creation
+- Category icons displayed as emojis
+- Transaction type indicators (green for income, red for expenses)
+- Loading states and error handling

 # User Preferences